TediusTimmy/AntGame/README.md

 * double Follow (string) # Returns one.
 "Queues" up the named State to follow the current State.
 * double FreeAgents () # Returns the count of BLUEs or GREENs on the current location that can be Tasked.
 GREENs get a BLUE count and vice-versa.
 * array GetInfo () # Returns an array of everything the cell has been Informed about since the last update.
+* string GetName() # Returns the name of the State that is currently being processed.
 * double Grab () # Schedule a Grab command.
 Returns one if there is something to grab, zero otherwise.
 Throws an error if RED.
 * array Inform (value) # Returns one.
 Passes a piece of data to every active thing in the current location.
 Inform is a command.
 * double Inject (array) # Returns one.
 Argument should be an array of string.
 Insert a new queue as the second on the stack and add these States to it in their array order.